 The Israelites, led by the tribe of Ephraim, decided that they did not need to follow God but could do things in their own way.
 They even got Judah to go along with them into rebellion.
 When we put our ideas and thoughts above God's, that is the ultimate in arrogance.

-'When they go with their flocks and herds to seek the Lord, they will not find him; he has withdrawn himself from them.'
+With their flocks and herds they will go in search of ADONAI.
+But they won't find him; he has withdrawn from them.

 God is a jealous God and so He does not share His position with anyone or anything.
 This verse speaks to the fact that the people wanted it easy in going to worship wherever they wanted but, then, wanted to turn to God when they needed His provision.
 As we see here, that is not how God worked back then and it is not how He works today.
 We cannot put our faith in a closet and only pull out worship and prayer when we need to ask for something.
 First and foremost, God wants us to have a personal relationship with Him.
 Then, we can share our needs and concerns with Him as they happen.